-Ron Bayes does not consider life a spectator sport, and he has not lived his creative life in isolation from the world.
+Ron Bayes did not consider life a spectator sport, and he did not live his creative life in isolation from the world.
 Not diminishing his own creative production or dedication to classroom teaching, he founded, directed, and nurtured the St. Andrews Press, the St. Andrews Review, Cairn: The New St. Andrews Review, Gravity Hill, the student literary journal, and the Writers’ Forum.

 When the St. Andrews Alumni Council presented Ron with the Distinguished Merit Award, the council noted that his achievements, as well as his lifelong commitment to literature and to his alumni, stand as a testimony to, and a model for, a life well-lived.
-Ron Bayes is a fan of writers and writing, with a special interest in supporting and mentoring new and little-known writers (and we do well to remind ourselves that the word “fan” is just an abbreviation of the word “fanatic”—a person possessed of great zeal for a cause).
-And that is just what Ron brings to his world, to everyone in it, and to all that he does–great zeal.
+Ron Bayes was a fan of writers and writing, with a special interest in supporting and mentoring new and little-known writers (and we do well to remind ourselves that the word “fan” is just an abbreviation of the word “fanatic,” a person possessed of great zeal for a cause).
+And that is just what Ron brought to his world, to everyone in it, and to all that he did–great zeal.
 His life might be best described in two lines by William Butler Yeats: “Think where man’s glory most begins and ends, / and say my glory was I had such friends.”

 Watch North Carolina’s seventh poet laureate, Joseph Bathanti, read Ronald H. Bayes’ poem “For a Friend Who Walked Girders.”

 Watch Ronald H. Bayes explain his poem, “The Casketmaker.”

 Courtesy of St. Andrews University.

 Watch Ronald H. Bayes read his poem, “Going South.”